SaRoshe/Industrial-SQL-analysis/README.md

 ### Relationships

-WasteCategory to WasteCause
+- WasteCategory to WasteCause:
 One-to-Many (WasteCategoryID is referenced by WasteCause).

-WasteCause to Waste
+- WasteCause to Waste:
 One-to-Many (WasteCauseID is referenced by Waste).

-Orders to Waste
+- Orders to Waste:
 One-to-Many (OrderID is referenced by Waste).

-Orders to Stop
+- Orders to Stop:
 One-to-Many (OrderID is referenced by Stop).

-StopCause to Stop
+- StopCause to Stop:
 One-to-Many (StopCauseID is referenced by Stop).

-StopCategory to StopCause
+- StopCategory to StopCause:
 One-to-Many (StopCategoryID is referenced by StopCause).

-Orders to Operation
+- Orders to Operation:
 One-to-Many (OrderID is referenced by Operation).

-Machine to Orders
+- Machine to Orders:
 One-to-Many (MachineID is referenced by Orders).

-Site to Machine
+- Site to Machine:
 One-to-Many (SiteID is referenced by Machine).